Sunday June 22 - Friday June 27, 2014

 The Summer Keyboard Institute offers young pianists and organists, ages 12-18, a unique major and minor style of study that allows them to focus on the keyboard topics that interest them most.
 Students select both a primary and secondary area of study from the following options: piano, organ, ensemble piano, improvisation, or music technology.
 Group classes in the student's selected area, musicianship classes, master classes, student and faculty recitals, and recreational activities stimulate creativity and sharpen students' performance skills.
 Faculty recitals are open to the public.
 Private lessons are available.

-Registration opens in early February.
-A web link will be posted here to register and pay by credit card or submit and mail a check.
+APPLICATION FORM 2014.
+Register and pay by credit card or submit and mail a check.
 Registrations are not considered until full payment is received.

 Choose your areas of study